Study shows health, reaction-time declines in firefighters

 “A lot of them face peer pressure to perform all the time,” Brooks said.
 “Others feel pressured to protect natural resources and structures at all costs.”

-Some 19,000 firefighters are currently in the field fighting nearly 40 large wildfires.
-Fourteen firefighters have died this year as wildfires have scorched about 3,500 square miles (9,000 square kilometers) and destroyed some 3,000 homes.
+About 19,000 firefighters are currently in the field fighting nearly 40 large wildfires.
+Fourteen firefighters have died this year as wildfires have scorched about 3,500 square miles (9,000 square kilometers) and destroyed about 3,000 homes.

-The study last year found firefighters lost muscle mass but gained fat based on body compositing testing before and after the season.
+The study last year found firefighters lost muscle mass but gained fat based on body-composition testing before and after the season.

 The firefighters also wore a wrist device called a Readiband from a company called Fatigue Science.
 The device keeps track of how many hours of sleep a person gets.
 Formulas developed by the U.S. military then calculate fatigue, based on a lack of sleep.
 That’s used to predict alertness and reaction times, which get worse as fatigue levels rise.